LoganTHarvell/LoganTHarvell.github.io/_posts/2020-05-29-fiea-game-engine.md

   * `World`, a top level `Entity` class that manages a simulation, a.k.a. a game
     * Owns the `GameClock` and the `WorldState`, which owns reference to `GameTime` and the `EventQueue`
     * Uses the above classes to manage the game loop
-    * Root `Entity` objects can be added/removed, analagous to loading/unloding a level
+    * Root `Entity` objects can be added/removed, analogous to loading/unloading a level
   * `Reaction`, a generic implementation of `IEventSubscriber` integrated into the reflection system
 * **Math**
   * `Transform`, represents position and orientation transformations of an object in 3D space